Formed in 1887 - The Oldest Military Association

 - Tickets may be sold to non-members.

 The Association will hold an Annual Reunion Dinner on the 2nd Friday in October.
 The dinner should normally be held at the home of the RNWA namely Portsmouth, but the committee may decide, after taking into account the importance of the anniversary, availability of a particular Guest of Honour, feedback from members, travel etc, to opt for a different venue.
 The Writer of the Year plus partner/friend will be invited to attend as part of the Writer of the Year Award and together with the Guest(s) of Honour will be hosted by the Association.
-The Committee, or a subcommittee delegated to organise the dinner, will also be responsible for the selection of the menu, wines etc and endeavour to obtain the best possible deal for members.
+The Committee, or a subcommittee delegated to organise the dinner, will also be responsible for the selection of the menu, wines etc and endeavor to obtain the best possible deal for members.

 - October 2020 News Letter 15/10/2020